loopdash/loopdash/src/faq/how-often-will-we-communicate-during-the-process.md

 url: /faq/project-communication-cadence
 ---

-We maintain regular communication throughout your project:

-- Bi-weekly meetings
-- Regular design reviews
-- Weekly progress updates via email or Slack
+We stay in close contact throughout your project with bi-weekly meetings, regular design reviews, and weekly progress updates via email.
+If you have a large enough project we'll setup a shared Slack channel with our design and engineering team.
 Our goal is to keep you informed and involved at every stage of development.